 This section provides the encoding of a RSA Path Reply for frequency slot allocation as discussed in Section 4.
 Spectrum Allocation TLV

-The Spectrum Allocation TLV type is TBD, recommended value is TBD.
+IANA is to allocate a new PCEP TLV type, the Spectrum Allocation TLV type (TBD6).
 The TLV data is defined as follows:

 0 1 2 3